 Hendricks County is a great destination for fishermen (and women) because of its close proximity to great fishing areas like Eagle Creek Reservoir and spots along the White River.
-However, there are also some fun places to take the family fishing within Hendricks County.
-These locations work especially well for families with young children.
+However, there are also some fun places to take the family fishing in Hendricks County, Indiana.

 McCloud Nature Park

 Big Walnut Creek inside McCloud Nature Park near North Salem is a gorgeous spot to enjoy a day of fishing.

-In addition to all the other amenities Hummel Park offers, you can also fish there.
+In addition to all the other amenities Guilford Township's Hummel Park in Plainfield offers, you can also fish there.

 Washington Township Park